zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 ### Prefer Lambdas to Anonymous Classes

+__Tag__
+* Lambda Expression

-Anonymous class was the primary means to create a function object.
-Function object, such as Comparator, typically has only one public method.
+Anonymous class was the primary means to create a function object. __Function object__, such as Comparator, typically has only one public method.
 Verbosity of anonymous class makes functional programming in java not very appealing.

-Since Java 8, functional interface was introduced and `lambda express` became the primary means to implement these interfaces.
+Since Java 8, functional interface was introduced and __lambda expression__ became the primary means to implement these interfaces.
 An example for illustration would be:

 ```java
 public enum Operation {
   PLUS("+", (x, y) -> x + y),